theroadtoserfdom/ProjectUno/README.md

 1. Navigate virtual environments in Anaconda
 2. Enable environments in Jupyter Notebook
 3. Install dependencies for Tensorflow and Keras
-4. Execute and Troubleshooting code with Tensorflow and Keras libraries
+4. Execute and Troubleshoot code with Tensorflow and Keras libraries

 Before we begin:
 - Uninstall any other versions of Python installed on the Windows Machine